HackSocNotts/hacksocnotts.github.io/content/events/2022-03-01-python-internals-talk.md

 All of these questions and more will be answered in this talk.
 Using Python as an example, Zac will give an in-depth look into how interpreted programming languages work from the ground up.
 Concepts covered will include scanning & parsing, compilation, and evaluation, among many more, giving you an insight the entire journey your program takes from source code to execution.

-Since the Python interpreter's source code is surrisingly readable, I'll be going through some snippets of C code, but understanding of C is by no means necessary.
+Since the Python interpreter's source code is surprisingly readable, I'll be going through some snippets of C code, but understanding of C is by no means necessary.